 This demo has a single component, the

 HeroListComponent.
-Here's its template:
+Here is its template:

-We use a template reference variable,
+A template reference variable,

-value of the input box in the
+(click) event binding access to the value of the input box.
+When the

 Below the button is an area for an error message.

 and the component calls that service to fetch and save data.